Jeep Patriot Insurance Rates

 How to Find the Cheapest Jeep Patriot Insurance

-The points below are a recap of the information touched on in this article.
+The following items are a recap of the data that was touched on in the above illustrations.

-- Insureds who want increased liability limits will pay about $510 every year to raise limits from a 30/60 limit to 250/500 limits
+- Insureds who may need additional liability coverage will pay an extra $510 each year to raise from a minimum limit to 250/500 limits

 Rate Tables and Charts